July 10, 2019

 While at the party I took it easy, but when I’m hours out of bed, I get extremely fatigued.
 In this case, my summer cold symptoms increased the following day and I felt miserable.
 That weekend I was determined to get a little active.
 I went to garage sales with my son on Sat and went to church, lunch and a Rockin’ Jump (a trampoline center) with the kids on Sun.
 When I came home I knew I overdid it.

 And sure enough, my temperature started climbing.
 My body started getting aches and chills that I hadn’t experienced since I last endured the flu many years ago.
 My middle son, stayed close by and gave me liquids, medicine and blankets.
+My husband had a concoction of bone broth he gave me daily.
 When my temperature rose to 103.2 I started getting worried about infection, but in looking at the incision there weren’t obvious signs of redness, swelling or irritation.

 I laid in bed in pain the entire day and night.
 I remember waking up at 4:30am and not being able to fall back asleep until 6:00am on Monday morning.
 I was scheduled to see Dr. Hause again at 9:00am and I awoke at 8:45am in a puddle of sweat.
 My fever broke.

 While I felt icky and gross, I only had time to brush my hair back and brush my teeth.
-My parents drove me and my mother came with me during the appointment.
+My parents drove me and my mother attended my appointment with me (I felt like a child again!)
 He slowly removed the drain and cut the stitches.
 I felt free.
 OMG, it felt amazing to finally be towards recovery.
 He said to come back in a couple months when my healing was more complete and my breasts were coming into size again.